mrocklin/blog/_posts/work/2015-01-15-Towards-OOC-SpillToDisk.md

 If you read the
 [post on scheduling](http://matthewrocklin.com/blog/work/2015/01/06/Towards-OOC-Scheduling/)
-you may recall that our goal was to minimize intermediates during a multi-worker computation.
-Images like the one on the right show traces of our scheduler as it traverses the task dependency graph.
-Our goal was to compute the entire graph quickly while keeping only a small amount of data in memory.
+you may recall our goal to minimize intermediate storage during a multi-worker computation.
+The image on the right shows a trace of our scheduler as it traverses a task dependency graph.
+We want to compute the entire graph quickly while keeping only a small amount of data in memory at once.

-Sometimes we fail at this goal, our scheduler inadvertently needs to store many large intermediate results, and we risk crashing our machine.
-In these cases we want to spill excess intermediate data to disk.
+Sometimes we fail and our scheduler stores many large intermediate results.
+In these cases we want to spill excess intermediate data to disk rather than flooding local memory.

 Chest